 The structure of the brain, the neural connections, and synapses don’t alter.
 What alters is the environment that we’re operating in, so that we draw on certain talents at any moment, some more than others.

 We have the same natural talents throughout our life, and they don’t change.
 Now, in full disclosure, it is possible for the brain to be changed.
 Those who suffer traumatic brain injury or horrific trauma may experience a shift in their brain wiring.
 It just makes sense because if we damage a part of our brains, other parts will attempt to compensate for that in order for us to survive.
 But most of us don’t experience traumatic brain injury.
 We just grow up and experience new things.
 You may think that changes who you are, but in terms of your brain wiring, it doesn’t.
 Your awareness, perspectives and priorities may change, but your brain wiring doesn’t.

 Focus on Your Top 10 Strengths

 Through conversation, we can delve deeper into those.
 I know that when I took the assessment the first time, I didn’t like one of my talents.
-I didn’t like activator because one of the cautions about activator is that may result in being somewhat impatient.
+I didn’t like Activator because one of the cautions about Activator is that may result in being somewhat impatient.
 Well, that’s true.
 It hit the nail on the head.
 I didn’t really like that.
-But I didn’t bother to pay attention to what’s good about being an activator because I was responding to what I sort of didn’t like.
+But I didn’t bother to pay attention to what’s good about being an Activator because I was responding to what I sort of didn’t like.

-Start putting your strengths to work and considering it as you’re interacting with other people and when you’re considering a task that seems to be interesting.
+Start putting your strengths to work and considering them as you’re interacting with other people and when you’re considering a task that seems to be interesting.
 Realize that the more do you do this work, it’s aligning you with the things you’re naturally gifted at.

-I’ll be honest, now that I’ve done that, I love my talents in the exact order they came out of in the first StrengthsFinder assessment and it feels natural to be who I am.
+I’ll be honest, now that I’ve done that, I love my talents in the exact order they came out in the first assessment and it feels natural to be who I am.
 You can do that too.